vexuas/djs-typescript-template/README.md

 ### Registering Commands
 Registering commands to Discord is automatic as long as a command is created using the format mentioned above.
 You can see more in detail how they are exported inside `src/commands/commands.ts` and how they're registered in `src/events/ready/index.ts`.

 The template registers the commands in **one server** by default.
-If you want to register the commands globally i.e. in every server the bot is in, you can create a `ENV` environment variable with a value of `prod`
+If you want to register the commands globally i.e. in every server the bot is in, you can change the `ENV` environment variable with a value of `prod`
 ```ts
 src/config/environment.ts
 export const ENV = 'prod';